george-hummus/skyWATCH/README.md

 - picam: contains test code for conrolling the Raspberry Pi High Quality Camera which can de depolyed as the all-sky camera in the skyWATCH devices.
 - astro-info: a script which uses python package Skyfield to find the position of the sun and moon, so the astronomical conditions can be recoreded into a JSON file.
 - Capture: contains scripts for capturing images form the all-sky camera.
 Integrates scripts developed in astro-info and dome-detect directories.
+  - Old-scripts: contains all previous versions of the capture scripts.